nathanpitman/np_set_memory.pi.ee_addon/README.md

     {exp:np_set_memory limit="512"}

+PARAMETERS:

+limit = '512' (required)
-would set the PHP memory limit for the current template to 512Mb
+ - determines in Mb the memory allocation for the current page template.